Restricted access across University Hospital Southampton sites

 - If you are a patient requiring emergency care or maternity services

-- For compassionate visitation (prior approved with ward via ward lead)
+- For compassionate visitation (in consultation and with prior approval with ward via ward lead)

 - To provide mobility or carer support for a patient